D-B-Miller/hdf5viewer/README.md

 ```
 ## Known bugs
   - Slider index goes out of bounds generating an error message in the console
   - If the slider is dragged to the extreme and then back again it doesn't update properly.
-This is believed to be a bug in the matplotlib slider.

 ## How to Use